 It is also important to bear in mind that when you are in law school one of the purposes of studying cases is to understand how the legal system works.
 We are beginning to understand the legal system through a study of contract law, but contract law is only part of a larger system.
-Meyer v Kalanick illustrates the interaction between contracts, the Federal Arbitration Act, and antitrust law - contracts have implications for the effectiveness of various statutes as a result of the Supreme Court's interpretation of the reach of the Federal Arbitration Act.
+The Uber cases illustrate the interaction between contracts, the Federal Arbitration Act, and other areas of law such as antitrust law.
+Contracts have implications for the effectiveness of various statutes as a result of the Supreme Court's interpretation of the reach of the Federal Arbitration Act.
 At various points during the semester we will notice connections between contract law and other areas of law and policy.

+DISABILITIES:

-DISABILITIES: If you have a disability, or suspect that you may have a disability, the Law School encourages you to contact the Office of Disability Services for information about available opportunities, resources, and services.
+If you have a disability, or suspect that you may have a disability, the Law School encourages you to contact the Office of Disability Services for information about available opportunities, resources, and services.
 The office telephone number is 305-284-9907.
 You may also visit the Office of Disability Services website at www.law.miami.edu/disability-services.